 The vTime platform enables people in different locations around the world to meet in a series of immersive virtual environments for social or business interaction.
 The company, who are establishing a base in San Francisco, recently partnered with Microsoft to bring their ultra-immersive social VR experience to millions of Window 10 users as launch title for the Window Mixed Reality headsets.
 The company is also in the process of exploring further innovative applications of their cutting-edge platform in areas including education, entertainment and health-care.

-The virtual Q&A will feature a panel comprising; Steve Rotheram, Silicon Valley-based architect, academic and guru Terry Beaubois - who will be joining the session live from Palo Alto – along with vTime’s Head of Communications Vicky Roberts.
+The virtual Q&A will feature a panel comprising; Metro Mayor for the Liverpool City Region, Steve Rotheram; Silicon Valley-based architect and academic, Terry Beaubois - who will be joining the session live from Palo Alto; and vTime’s Head of Communications Vicky Roberts.
 The session will be moderated by former BBC journalist and media consultant Mick Ord.

 The panel will tour a number of virtual destinations through look-alike avatars during a 30 minute interactive session that can be viewed after the event through the vTime platform, and will be projected live in to a plenary session of the summit.